Density estimation on smooth manifolds with normalizing flows: Introduction

-Still, in many realistic situations one may not know the topology of a given data set a priori, but one may reasonably assume an underlying manifold structure.
-Such cases generally fall under the \emph{manifold hypothesis} \cite{fefferman2016testing}, an important heuristic in machine learning, which states that high dimensional data can be described by a low dimensional submanifold embedded in the observation space.
-So the question then emerges: Can flow models learn the shape of a data manifold along with a probability density function on it?
-Works that provide an answer to this question can be roughly divided between those that leverage known local geometric information of the manifold \cite{lou2020neural, mathieu2020riemannian, falorsi2020neural} and those that learn its topological structure \cite{brehmer2020flows}.
-Our contribution falls in the latter category.
+Still, in many realistic situations one may not know the topological properties of a given data set a priori, but one may reasonably assume an underlying manifold structure.
+Such cases generally fall under the \emph{manifold hypothesis} \citep{fefferman2016testing}, an important heuristic in machine learning, which states that high dimensional data can be described by a low dimensional submanifold embedded in the observation space. \citet{brehmer2020flows} propose to learn the shape of the manifold via learning a (single) chart to it, however this implies that the manifold's topological structure is Euclidean.
+Another set of works \citep{lou2020neural, mathieu2020riemannian, falorsi2020neural, rozen2021moser} exploit local geometric information to learn distributions on embedded submanifolds with non-Euclidean topology but these operations do not easily scale to high dimensions.
+So the question then emerges: Can flow models learn a probability distribution on manifolds with complex topology and also scale to higher dimensions?

-We present \emph{Multi-chart flows}, a model that leverages the class of functions typically learned by flow models to learn a collection of smooth coordinate charts that cover the data manifold.
-Unlike existing methods, we learn data manifolds with complex (non-Euclidean) topologies, which in turn improves our density estimates (Fig.~\ref{fig:vmf-mix}).
-Furthermore, in contrast to methods that depend on local geometry, our model scales to high dimensional data and is able to achieve competitive or superior performance in all tasks with better sample efficiency and faster runtimes than most of our baselines.
+Our approach leverages the class of functions typically learned by flow models to learn a collection of smooth coordinate charts that cover the data manifold.
+Unlike existing methods, which do not make assumptions on manifold topology, we are able to learn probability distributions on data manifolds with complex (non-Euclidean) topological structure (Fig.~\ref{fig:vmf-mix}).
+Furthermore, in contrast to methods that depend on local geometry, our model scales to high dimensional non-Euclidean data.
+Finally, we are able to achieve competitive or superior performance in all tasks with better sample efficiency and faster runtimes than most of our baselines.